gyscos/rest-proxy/README.md

 is not publicly visible.
 Using the client will generate a random identifier, and calls to http://publicserver.com/RandomID/Anything will be redirrected to your local REST server.

+## Tutorial

+### Client

+To use the client, first get the code:
+    go get github.com/Gyscos/rest-proxy/rest-proxy-client

+Then move to the golang bin directory (or add it to your PATH) and run:
+    ./rest-proxy-client -h localhost:80 mypublicserver.com:6666

+This will connect to the rest-proxy server (hopefully) running on mypublicserver.com:6666, ask for a temporary redirrection, and print your token ID.
+It will keep running to maintain the communication, so don't kill it until you want to stop the redirrection.
+Now, calls to mypublicserver.com/token will be redirrected to localhost:80 for your local server to handle.

+### Server

+To use the server, as usual get the code:
+    go get github.com/Gyscos/rest-proxy/rest-proxy-server

+And to start the server:
+    ./rest-proxy-server -p 6666 -w 80

+Will run the web server on port 80 and listen for requests on port 6666 (these are the default options)